datamindedbe/conveyor-templates/project/dbt/{{ cookiecutter.project_name }}/README.md

 For some of the most used Dbt commands a makefile has been added to the project that passes the correct flags to dbt.
 These commands assume they are executed in the shell container.
-- `make mainfest` executes dbt build and copies the `manifest.json` to your dags folder
+- `make manifest` executes dbt build and copies the `manifest.json` to your dags folder
 - `make run` executes dbt run
 - `make test` executes dbt test
 - `make debug` executes dbt debug